rafi/vim-config/README.md

 * Auto-completion with Language-Server Protocol (LSP)
 * Project-aware tabline
 * Fern as file-manager + Git status icons
-* Extensive syntax highlighting with [nvim-treesitter/nvim-treesitter]
+* Extensive syntax highlighting with [nvim-treesitter].

 _Note_ that 95% of the plugins are **[lazy-loaded]**.